 During the program, the resident must complete a self-directed research project.
 The scope, magnitude and type of project may vary widely according to individual interests but must be completed in a manner suitable for presentation and publication.
 The resident presents the research project at a regional residency conference in the spring.

 The residents participate in the University of Tennessee Teaching and Learning Program.
 This program and other educational components of the residency program enables the resident to develop teaching and training skills by participating in education programs for patients, pharmacy students, physicians, nurses, pharmacists, and other allied health practitioners.

-Applicants for the PGY1 Pharmacy Practice Residency should hold a Doctor of Pharmacy, have a GPA of greater than or equal to 3.2, and should be eligible for licensure in the State of Tennessee no later than August 1 of the residency year or by September 15 on retake.
+Applicants for the PGY1 Pharmacy Practice Residency should hold a Doctor of Pharmacy, have a GPA of greater than or equal to 3.2, and must be licensed in the State of Tennessee no later than August 1 of the residency year or by September 15 on retake.
 Applications are to be submitted through Phorcas.
 A limited number of on-site interviews are offered; all candidates are considered.
-Class rank should be uploaded by applicant into Phorcas supplemental section.
 Three references, with at least two from rotation preceptors, using Phorcas are required and must comment on the following ability to organize and manage time, clinical problem solving skills, independence and resourcefulness, willingness to accept constructive criticism, and professionalism.
 Deadline for application is January 1.
 The program participates in the Phase II match.